silverstripe/developer-docs/en/02_Developer_Guides/00_Model/01_Data_Model_and_ORM.md

 ## Generating the Database Schema

 After adding, modifying or removing `DataObject` subclasses, make sure to rebuild your Silverstripe CMS database.
-The database schema is generated automatically by visiting the URL http://www.yoursite.com/dev/build while authenticated as an administrator.
+The database schema is generated automatically by visiting the `/dev/build` (e.g. `https://www.example.com/dev/build`) in your browser while authenticated as an administrator.

+[info]
+In dev mode, you do not need to be authenticated to build the database by visiting the `/dev/build` route.
+[/info]

 This script will analyze the existing schema, compare it to what's required by your data classes, and alter the schema as required.